bonobonet/bonobonet.github.io/docs/linking.md

 =======

 We will now begin the process of linking your server with someone else.
 You firstly need to find a node operator willing to peer with you.
+Remember to sort out who will `autoconnect` to who.
+It's not recommended that **both** parties `autoconnect`, only one should.

 ## Link blocks